anttipoi/cc15-beam-clients/README.md

-# JSON, UDP and latest erlang whistles
+# JSON, UDP and latest erlang/elixir whistles

 Preparing for code camp 2015.

-Trying out Erlang for UDP and JSON processing.
+Trying out Elixir for UDP and JSON processing.

 ## Pre-requisites